Black Friday 2020 deals bring lowest Apple Watch prices ever

-The Black Friday sales have begun and retailers are offering some great discounts on the latest 2020 models in Apple's smart watch line.
+The Black Friday sales are well underway and Amazon, Walmart and Best Buy have some big savings on the latest 2020 models in Apple's smart watch line.

 If you've been waiting to get the newest tech for your wrist, now might be the time to take the plunge.
 Here's the latest on what you need to know if you're hunting for a deal: